• Skip to primary navigation

 I always thought of fried rice as that brown, hard-grained, oily, super salty stuff you get at most Chinese restaurants.
 I discovered this ham and egg fried rice recipe in a Chinese cookbook and was stunned by the deliciousness - something wonderful and entirely different from any fried rice I'd ever tried.

-How To Make Chinese Ham and Egg Fried Rice
+How To Make Authentic Chinese Fried Rice

-Rinse and drain the rice several times.
-This is a key step in this recipe.
-It gives the rice a great taste and texture.
 Cook the rice according to package directions and cool completely.
 The rice can be prepared the day before.
 In fact this dish is best made with chilled cooked rice.
-Once the rice cooked this dish comes together in 15 minutes or less.
+Once the rice is cooked, this dish comes together in 15 minutes or less.

 rinsing rice